Graft - opening chapters

 “Make it go away!”
 Matilda shrilled.
 “There’s something wrong with it!”

-I lunged around the left side of the chair, expecting it to go right.
+I lunged to the left, expecting it to go right.
 Instead, it climbed the chair.
-Afraid it would bite Matilda, I grabbed it around the middle with both hands, struggling to keep hold of the wriggling creature as I carried it away.
-I hated the feel of it in my hands, too much like holding a furry sack with loose parts tumbling around in it.
-It was shedding like crazy, making me worry if hair loss was a warning sign of rabies.
+Afraid it would bite Matilda, I grabbed it around the middle, struggling to keep hold of the wriggling creature as I carried it away.
+I hated the feel of it in my hands, like a furry sack full of loose parts.
 I was holding it too high up its abdomen for it to bite me, though its short claws pressed urgently against my skin.
+At least, I thought I’d been holding it close to its neck but the part of its body above my grip was getting longer.

-“How are you —“
+“How are you—”

 “Are you alright?”
 I asked.